SaicharanKandukuri/SaicharanKandukuri.github.io/content/posts/The-ppt-remorse/index.md

 The line 'A good teacher never looks at a book or PPT while teaching' means that a good teacher tries to deliver the topic in a way that the audience doesn't need to read the book or PPT to understand the topic, and I was so wrong to think that a teacher who uses PPT doesn't know anything about the topic.

 MORAL: _"Do go thinking you are right about something before some background work, you may be wrong"_ 🫠

+_That cat above is me after realizing my mistake._